jhradilek/vim-mallard/README.markdown

 ## Installation

+Syntax files are locally stored in the **~/.vim/syntax/** directory.
+To make sure that this directory exists, type the following at a shell prompt:

+    install -d ~/.vim/syntax/

 To install any of the available syntax files, change into the directory with your local copy of this repository and run the following command:

     cp syntax/<filetype>.vim ~/.vim/syntax/

+This copies the selected file to the **~/.vim/syntax/** directory.
 For example, to install the syntax file for Mallard, type:

     cp syntax/mallard.vim ~/.vim/syntax/

-This copies the selected file to the **~/.vim/syntax/** directory.
-Note that the directory must exist prior to running this command; to create it, type the following at a shell prompt:

-    install -d ~/.vim/syntax/

 ## Uninstallation